How to | Identify Planets in our Solar System

 Finding the ecliptic

-The key thing to do is find the ecliptic.
+The key thing to do when spotting planets is to find the ecliptic.
 The ecliptic is the line that the sun takes throughout the sky (or appears to take – yes, we know the sun doesn’t actually move).
 As the planets orbit the sun, they will follow the ecliptic and never stray too far from it.

 To find the ecliptic, use the daylight hours.
 Stand in the spot where you intend to go planet-spotting at night, and note where the sun is at different times of day – which distant landmarks it crosses, the path it takes through the sky.
 Make notes if it helps.
 When night comes, if there are any planets to be found, they will be found roughly along this line.